Adiiiicodes/stone-paper-scissor/README.md

 This is a project that combines the thrill of classic games with the frustration of losing to a computer that has no idea what it's doing.
 It’s a fun way to practice your JavaScript skills, or just to pass the time when you’re bored and feel like pretending to be productive.

 So go ahead, clone the repo, run `npm install prompt-sync`, and see if you can outsmart my code.
-But be warned—you might just end up shouting "looooooooserrrrrrrrr!" at your screen.
+But be warned—you might just end up shouting "looooooooserrrrrrrrr!" at your screen!

----

-This should give your project a fun and informative description while making sure users know how to set it up properly!